 Additional eligibility criteria can be added based on the donor’s wishes.

-Thank you for your interest in supporting Six Nations post secondary students in their pursuit of graduation.
+Thank you for your interest in supporting Six Nations post-secondary students in their pursuit of graduation.
+All scholarship/bursary/award requests will be submitted to the GRPSEO Board for approval.
 For additional information or assistance, please contact, Justine Henhawk-Bomberry, Director of Post Secondary Student Services.